 There’s no warranty, guarantee or promise that comes with a home job.
 When you choose a professional builder to build your patio, you are dealing with someone who does this stuff for a living.
 They understand measurements, which building materials are best for the patio, and how to manage your project in the most efficient possible manner.
 And let’s face it - they’ll get your patio built in a fraction of the time it will take you in sporadic bursts over a series of weekends.

 If you’re no whiz with a drill, patio building isn’t for you.
 When you build with a professional patio builder, you have a warranty on your patio, plus the added bonus of expert design and finishing.

 When you decide to get a professional to take care of building your new patio, they take care of everything from council approvals to clean up.
 You won’t have to worry about a thing.

 Cons of a Professionally Built Patio

 #1.
 You will have someone on your property.

 If privacy is a serious consideration and you’d prefer to keep strangers from having access to your home, building your own patio may be the best option.
 Dog owners also understand the potential problems posed by a collection of strange men traipsing in and out of your backyard.
 If your pooch is a little temperamental, it might not be worth the hassle.

 Yes, building a patio can be expensive.
 It is an investment built to last - but it does involve a significant chunk of cash.
 If you can’t commit to one big financial outlay you may prefer the cheaper, staggered approach to financing your new patio.
 A DIY job gives you the ability to chip away at the project whenever you feel comfortable tipping in a little more budget.

 A patio built to last far outweighs a cheap, low-quality patio.
-If your DIY skills aren’t up to ‘Block-winning’ levels and you want to build a patio for your family to enjoy for years to come, call HV Aluminum on 02 4903 3388.
+If your DIY skills aren’t up to ‘Block-winning’ levels and you want to build a patio for your family to enjoy in Newcastle, the Central Coast or the Hunter Valley, call HV Aluminum on 02 4903 3388.